-A partial hospitalization program (PHP) is the most intensive level of care available outside an inpatient or residential treatment facility.
+A partial hospitalization program (PHP) is the most intensive level of addiction treatment available outside an inpatient or residential treatment facility.
 PHPs provide patients with comprehensive treatments, including counseling and medical care, if necessary.
 They are sometimes referred to as intensive outpatient programs (IOP).

-While the name can seem intimidating, a partial hospitalization program is simply an outpatient treatment program for individuals who need a higher level of behavioral health care than standard outpatient programs can provide.
+While the name can seem intimidating, a partial hospitalization program is simply a special outpatient treatment program.
+It's for people who need a higher level of behavioral health care than standard outpatient programs can provide.

 During inpatient and residential treatment programs, 100 percent of the program takes place at the facility.
 Patients eat, sleep, and undergo all treatment at the residency for the duration of their program (typically 30, 60, or 90 days).